adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 * **Type level witnesses**: although they did work for a specific problem, getting kind constraints to play nicely with associated libraries turned out harder than I imagined, and I'm not 100% convinced the added complexity if worth the effort.
 * **GADTs**: Know the type for each individual data constructor?
 Sounds good!
 I just haven't had a problem where this is exactly what I've needed.
-* **Existensial Types**: There is a bug that prevents generic deriving from "just working" reasonably in the last situation I tried them, and I'd rather just user an alternative approach, like a smart constructor, over writing my own generic instance.
+* **Existensial Types**: There is a bug that prevents generic deriving from "just working" reasonably in the last situation I tried them, and I'd rather just use an alternative approach, like a smart constructor, over writing my own generic instance.
 [GHC bug report](https://gitlab.haskell.org/ghc/ghc/-/issues/10514).

 ## Build Systems
 I'm not sure what else to say here, other than build systems in Haskell leave something to be desired!